TRohit20/Data-Structures-and-Algorithms/README.md

 --> Fork the repository or clone it to your local computer

---> Contribute by making changes as you wish by creating a new branch
+--> Contribute by making suggested changed from a new branch

---> Open a pull request to merge the new branch of your repo with the main repo here
+--> Open a pull request to merge the suggested changes

-NOTE: Mention the Issue number the pull request will be closing.
+NOTE: Mention the Issue number the pull request will be resolving.

 # Resources